Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service.

 — Romans 12:1

-Here are some interesting facts I discovered about the benefits of living by the sea, all having to do with "abiding," "resting," and "dwelling."
+The following are some interesting facts about the benefits of living by the sea, all having to do with "abiding," "resting," and "dwelling."